 Consent: agreement which must be freely given, specific, informed and be an unambiguous indication of the Data Subject’s wishes by which they, by a statement or by a clear positive action, signifies agreement to the Processing of Personal Data relating to them.

-Data Controller: the person or organisation that determines when, why and how to process Personal Data.
-It is responsible for establishing practices and policies in line with the GDPR.
-We are the Data Controller of all Personal Data relating to our Company Personnel, prospective Company Personnel/Candidates and Personal Data used by us in the operation of our business for our own legitimate commercial purposes.
+Controller: the person or organisation that determines when, why and how to process Personal Data.
+It is responsible for establishing practices and policies in line with the UK GDPR.
+We are the Controller of all Personal Data relating to our Company Personnel and prospective Company Personnel/Candidates and Personal Data used by us in the operation of our business for our own legitimate commercial purposes.

 Data Subject: a living, identified or identifiable individual about whom we hold Personal Data.
 Data Subjects may be nationals or residents of any country and may have legal rights regarding their Personal Data.

-Data Protection Officer (DPO): the person required to be appointed in specific circumstances under the GDPR.
-Where a mandatory DPO has not been appointed, this term means a data protection manager, GDPR compliance manager or other voluntary appointment of a DPO or refers to the Company data privacy team with responsibility for data protection compliance.
+Data Protection Officer (DPO): the person required to be appointed in specific circumstances under the UK GDPR.
+Where a mandatory DPO has not been appointed, this term means a data protection manager or other voluntary appointment of a DPO or refers to the Company data privacy team with responsibility for data protection compliance.

 Explicit Consent: consent which requires a very clear and specific statement (that is, not just action).

-General Data Protection Regulation (GDPR): the General Data Protection Regulation ((EU) 2016/679).
-Personal Data is subject to the legal safeguards specified in the GDPR.
+UK GDPR: the retained EU law version of the General Data Protection Regulation ((EU) 2016/679).
+Personal Data is subject to the legal safeguards specified in the UK GDPR.